 Privet (Ligustrum spp.) is an excellent shrub for hedges.
 It has oval or lance-shaped leaves and grows dense, compact foliage.
-Privet is an evergreen bush in U.S. Department of Agriculture plant hardiness zones 8 through 10.
+Privet is an evergreen bush in USDA plant hardiness zones 8 through 10.

 Privet works well for tall privacy screens.
 It is one of those shrubs that make good hedges 5 feet (1.5 m.) tall or taller.
-But privet gets leggy and uneven over time.
+Privet gets leggy and uneven over time though.
 In order to keep these hedges looking neat and attractive, you’ll definitely need to start privet hedge pruning.